Important Florida Medicaid Numbers

 To apply for social security disability, click the link.

-Click here to learn When to Enroll in Medicare.
+Click here to learn when to enroll in Medicare.

-If an SSI recipient qualifies for at least $1.00 of social-security income, then they are automatically entitled to Medicaid health insurance in Florida.
+If an SSI recipient qualifies for at least $1.00 of social-security income, they are automatically entitled to Medicaid health insurance in Florida.

-Our firm focuses on three primary medicaid programs for the aged and disabled:
+Our firm focuses on three primary Medicaid programs for the aged and disabled:

 - ICP - Institutional Care Program Medicaid (for rehab facilities and nursing homes);